HolbieWan/holbertonschool-web_back_end/python_variable_annotations/README.md

+# Type Annotations in Python3

+## Learning Objectives

-# Type Annotations in Python 3
++ Type annotations in Python 3
++ How you can use type annotations to specify function signatures and variable types
++ Duck typing
++ How to validate your code with mypy
+___

 + **What:**
     + Type annotations allow developers to specify the expected data types of variables, function arguments, and return values in Python.
 This helps improve code readability and maintainability.